South Dakota Attorney General Charged in Fatal Car Crash

 Sovell, who is the state’s attorney in nearby Sully County, is also the deputy state’s attorney in Hyde County.
 She is assisting her father, Hyde County State’s Attorney Merlin Voorhees, who effectively recused himself from the investigation.
 No reason was provided for that decision.

-Sovell has been advised by Beadle County State’s Attorney Michael Moore.
-In January, Moore suggested Sovell could consider several options in this case.
+Sovell has been advised by Moore, who in January suggested Sovell could consider several options in this case.

 “When dealing with an automobile accident that results in a death of another person, the law provides four different actions of an operator of the motor vehicle,” he said.
 “Negligent, careless, reckless, and intentional.
 Vehicle homicide and vehicle battery require the operator to be under the influence and also operating the vehicle in a negligent manner.